 4. Each room entered from a public corridor will have a separate room number.
-Rooms with more than one door opening into the corridor will have the same number plate.
+Room Numbering shall read with even numbered rooms on one side of the public corridor and odd numbered rooms on the opposite side.
+(See figure 2.)
+Rooms with more than one door opening into the public corridor shall have the same number plate.
 Where spaces are not entered from a public corridor, but from another space, they will be assigned the same room number with an alpha suffix.
+Room number suffixes shall be assigned in a clockwise direction.
+If the spaces begin only to the right of that spaces entrance then alpha suffixes shall be assigned in a counterclockwise direction.
 Note: In the alpha suffix system, letters "I" and "O" are not assigned.
-When the letter "Z" is passed, continue with AA, BB, etc. Room number suffixes will be assigned in a clockwise direction with even numbered rooms on one side and odd numbered rooms on the opposite side.
-(See FIGURE 2.)
+When the letter "Z" is passed, continue with AA, BB, etc.